olibuijr/whisperSSTis/README.md

 ## 🌟 Overview

-WhisperSST.is is a web application that provides real-time Icelandic speech recognition using a fine-tuned version of OpenAI's Whisper model.
-This tool allows users to record their voice and receive instant, accurate Icelandic transcriptions.
+WhisperSST.is is a 100% local web application that provides real-time Icelandic speech recognition using a fine-tuned version of OpenAI's Whisper model.
+This tool runs entirely on your machine - no cloud services or internet connection required for processing (only needed for initial model download).
+Your audio data never leaves your computer, ensuring complete privacy and security.

 ## ✨ Features

-- 🎤 Real-time audio recording
+- 🎤 Real-time audio recording and transcription
+- 🔒 100% local processing - no cloud or internet needed
-- 🚀 Fast transcription processing
+- 🚀 Fast, efficient transcription
 - 🔊 Instant audio playback
 - 📱 User-friendly interface
 - 🇮🇸 Specialized for Icelandic language
+- 💻 Runs on your hardware (CPU/GPU)
+- 📝 Timestamped transcriptions
+- 💾 Export to TXT and SRT formats

 ## 🛠️ Setup Instructions

 ### Prerequisites
 - Python 3.8+
-- CUDA-capable GPU (recommended)
+- CUDA-capable GPU (recommended, but CPU works too)
 - Microphone access
-- Internet connection (for model download)
+- Internet connection (only for initial model download)
+- ~4GB disk space for models

+### Privacy & Security
+- 🔒 100% local processing - your audio never leaves your computer
+- 🚫 No cloud services or API calls
+- 💻 All transcription happens on your machine
+- 🔐 No internet needed after model download
+- 🎯 No external dependencies for core functionality

 ### System Dependencies